ranamagdi/ALU-code/README.md

+# ALU-code
-#create ALU-code in vhdl langauge
+create ALU by using vhdl langauge